Middle & Upper School renovation

-Our new building is planned to open in Fall 2026
+Our new building is planned for fall 2026!

-The former Ross building at 112 N. Washington St. is being transformed through a $7M renovation into a state-of-the-art high school for 160 students.
-Every inch of the space is being thoughtfully designed to support personalized learning, hands-on experiences, and student well-being.
+We will be transforming 112 N. Washington St. (the former Ross building) into a state-of-the-art middle and high school for 160 students.
+The $7M renovation will be designed to support personalized learning, hands-on experiences, and student well-being.

-During the construction phase (2025-2026 school year), Middle & Upper School classes will meet next door in the classrooms at Christ Church, which is attached to the future school building.
-We expect the new building to open Fall 2026.
+During the construction phase (2025-2026 school year), Middle & Upper School classes are meeting next door in the classrooms at Christ Church (111 N. Columbus St.), which is attached to the future school building.

 Tailored classrooms for transformative learning